 - 1 tbsp coconut oil

 - 2 boneless skinless chicken breasts, cut into small cubes

 - 3 baby bok choy, chopped

 - 4 tbsp natural peanut butter

 - 2 green onions, thinly sliced

 - Preheat oven to 375°F.

-- Combine spaghetti squash and pad Thai mixture.
+- Add chicken and vegetable mixture to shredded spaghetti squash and stir to combine.
 Top with sliced green onion and chopped peanuts.
-Serve and enjoy!

 Nutritional analysis per serving: 385 calories, 16 g fat, 24 g carbohydrate (18 g available carbohydrate), 6 g fibre, 34 g protein, 500 mg sodium

 My Viva Servings: 1 grain, 4 proteins, 2 vegetables, 1 fat